 You further agree to comply with the Acceptable Use Policy with regards to your use of the Services and Service Data, including any material and data you transmit using the Services.
 This Acceptable Use Policy is hereby incorporated into these Terms.
 A breach of the Acceptable Use Policy will constitute a breach of these Terms, and may result in termination or suspension of your account in accordance with these Terms.

 You agree to pay us the Subscription Fees as set out on the Order Form (which do not include VAT).
 You will provide us with valid, up-to-date and complete payment details to enable us to process your payment.
-You authorise us to bill your payment card or bank account for the Subscription Fees monthly or annually (as stated on the Order Form) in advance and for additional purchases of subscriptions during the Subscription Term.
+You authorise us to bill your payment card or bank account for the Subscription Fees monthly or annually (as stated on the Order Form) in arrears and for additional purchases of subscriptions during the Subscription Term.

 We may increase the Subscription Fees from time to time but we will communicate any pricing changes to you with reasonable notice of no less than one month.
 If you do not agree to the increases, you may terminate your agreement with one month’s notice.